briansimiyuj/doctor-appointment-app/README.md

     a.
 Get the user profile name from the ProfileContext and display it
     b.
 Create a Profile Contact component and mount it on Profile Info component
       i.
 Fill the contact details from the ProfileContext and display it

+    c.
+Create a Basic Info component and mount it on Profile Info component